woj-mark/bike_shop_http4s/README.md

 | POST | /bikes   | Creates a bike, returns a 201 with newly created bike as JSON.
 Id is autogenatated.  |
 | PUT | /bikes/{id}   | Updates an existing bike, returns a 200 with the updated bike if a bike with the given id is present, 404 otherwise.   |
 | DELETE | /bikes/{id}  | Deletes a bike with provided id, returns 404 if there's no bike with the provided id   |

+### Testing the endpoints
+Below I provide a few examples on how the endpoints can be hit with curl (or postman), assuming the app runs on port 8080:
+- Get all bikes: ```curl http://localhost:8080/bikes```